edxu96/RexNet/docs/PhD/README.md

 In this project, all kinds of delivery networks can be divided into two levels: distribution networks (whose constraints can be ignored) and transmission networks.
 The market is __spatially fragmented__ by transmission networks when relevant edges are congested, so stakeholders in control of transmission networks can participate in RexNet as spatial arbitragers.
 Moreover, RexNet can be established __hierarchically__.
 Representatives of prosumers in lower levels can serve as retailers, which makes the experiments in subsection 4-4 plausible.

 Though the structure of Rex is similar to that composed of day-ahead market and intraday market in the power industry, the main difference is that there is no one responsible for satisfying uninformed demand of prosumers in Rex.
 For example, utility companies are not obliged to satisfy demand in peak hours.
 There is no need for centralized managers to maintain system safety.
 If someone does not have the __reservation__ to consume or supply, he/she has to be responsible himself/herself.
-Trading volumes in intraday markets are insignificant compared to those in day-ahead markets and balancing markets [weber2010adequate](#reference), so most of current researches focus on periodic double auctions used in day-ahead markets.
+So despite the similarity, methods in [nair2014energy](#reference) and [secomandi2014optimal](#reference) are fundamentally different from those in this project.
+In addition, trading volumes in intraday markets are insignificant compared to those in day-ahead markets and balancing markets [weber2010adequate](#reference), so most of current researches focus on periodic double auctions used in day-ahead markets.
 Approaches to Rex deviate from the majority of current researches.
 The way prosumers in Rex make decisions is different as well.

 With only one type of agents (prosumers) providing and consuming liquidity, Rex is an __order-driven continuous double auction market__ in essence. [gould2013limit](#reference) There are many variations like quote-driven markets, where market makers are the primary source of liquidity.
 Besides, the periodic double auction is an alternative.
 As discussed in section 2, it may be hard for small-scale prosumers to participate if the market is not the most simple and flexible one, making Rex the focus in the simulation stage.
 With adequate data and assumptions validated in the second stage, it may be possible that better options are identified.